turingschool/backend-curriculum-site/module2/lessons/request_response_anatomy.md

 The "Domain", "Path", and "Query String" combined indicate a unique "identifier" for a resource, and all three of these pieces are a "URI".

+### How do We Create Requests

+Requests are created in 4 main ways:
+- Through a browser address bar
+    - Always a `GET` request
+    - Query Params must be hand-typed
+- Links or Buttons
+    - The developer decides what Verb, Path and Query Params are included
+- Form submission
+    - Developer decides on Verb and Path
+    - User inputs information to be included in the body of the request

 ## HTTP Response